KatherineMossDeveloper/The-Georgia-Project/docs/maindoc.md

 |Test		      |  341 image files |  343 image files|
 |Totals       |6,804 image files |6,860 image files|

 The paper remarks that the two image sets have “very distinct visual features.”
 Here are some of the CEX images.
 Below that are some PG images.
 While the CEX images are distinctive, let me suggest here that the PG data varies.
-Here are a few examples of what I mean.
 ![Samples](../images/samples_cex.png)
 ![Samples](../images/samples_pg.png)